Orgasmatron (album)

 Orgasmatron is the seventh studio album by English rock band Motörhead, released in July 1986 by GWR Records, the band's first album with the label.

 It is the band's first album to feature two guitarists Phil "Wizzö" Campbell and Michael "Würzel" Burston, and also the only full Motörhead studio album to feature Pete Gill on the drums, although all three also played on the new tracks recorded for the compilation album No Remorse, recorded and released in 1984.
 This is also the band's first album featuring a four-piece band lineup, instead of a usual trio.

+On 24 September, 2026, Motörhead announced a 40th Anniversary reissue of Orgasmatron with a newly made remix by Cameron Webb, Motörhead's producer from 2004-2015, along with a new remaster of the original Bill Laswell and Jason Corsaro mix and newly found outtakes.

 Background

 After leaving Bronze Records on bad terms, Motörhead kept touring without the benefit of a record deal, in spite of being cited as a key influence for the thrash metal subgenre that was becoming popular with heavy metal fans in the mid-1980s.
 In Overkill: The Untold Story of Motörhead, Joel McIver quotes frontman Lemmy from that period:

 "Elektra passed.
 MCA passed.
 CBS passed.
 Epic passed.
 Chrysalis passed.
 Everyone passed.
 Hell, I wish we sold as many albums as we do T-shirts.
 In England, it's pretty well over for us as far as selling a lot of albums is concerned."

 After their ongoing lawsuit with their old label was settled in their favour, Motörhead and its management set up their own label GWR (Great Western Road) to release their music.